 Medicine Administration Policy

-To administer medicine at school, parent/ guardian should provide a written permission and information on medicine, dosage and time of dosage to the school administration.
+To administer medicine at school, the parent/ guardian should provide written permission and information on medicine, dosage and time of dosage to the school administration.
 This information together with the child’s name will be attached to the medicine and stored out of children’s reach (refrigerator may be used if required).
 A copy of this information will be provided to the class teacher – and the class teacher will take the responsibility of administering the medicine as per the information.
-The medicine administrator will record time and dosage provided through the day.
-This information together with the medicine should be returned to parent at the end of the day.
+The medicine administrator will record the time and dosage provided throughout the day.
+This information together with the medicine should be returned to the parent at the end of the day.
 Parents are responsible for the disposal of unused medicine.

 Accident Handling Procedure